 Art has since been an inseparable part of my life and is especially appreciated now, while confined to another lockdown in the final leg of writing my thesis.
 I have found the most interesting drawing and painting subjects in the organic forms of animals, landscapes, the human figure- creations of nature- and as intellectual and emotional antidotes.

 My time at ZSL has been inspiring not only because it has taken me to fascinating places at the frontlines of conservation, but especially because there is a thriving community of scientist-artists at ZSL.
-In 2017, colleague Valentina Marconi and I co-organized an art exhibition spanning all departments, after a small-scale showcase within the Institute of Zoology in 2015.
+In 2017, colleague Valentina Marconi and I co-organised an art exhibition spanning all departments, after a small-scale showcase within the Institute of Zoology in 2015.
 We easily filled a room with over 70 works by 25 members of staff, students, and volunteers.
 What moved me the most were the short descriptions that accompanied the artwork- revealing the artists’ connection with the species, the places, and the experiences that left a lasting impression on them.

 Before the pandemic, my weekly routine would include life drawing sessions in the studio.
 Two hours of drawing is a mentally and physically intense because it requires absolute focus of the mind, eye, and hand.
 During lockdown, I worked from my own photos collected in travels, in museums, of spectacular sights and of mundane everyday life, both of which are no longer taken for granted.

-A popular theory states that the right side of the human brain is more responsible for creativity and artistic endeavors, while the left is more for rational and quantitative thinking.
+A popular theory states that the right side of the human brain is more responsible for creativity and artistic endeavours, while the left is more for rational and quantitative thinking.
 However, this claim is widely debated, with evidence showing that there is not a clear distinction between the artistic and analytical in the left- and right- brain after all.

 Indeed, science and art share similar working processes: observation, description, and abstraction; they can also have the same objectives: narration, expression, and communication.
 To excel in either typically requires years of rigorous study and practice, both in solitude and collaboratively, and a great deal of perseverance.
 Both also thrive on interdisciplinary curiosity and learning that drive the creative processes.
 In fact, research has shown that creative people in science and art share strikingly similar personality traits, have comparable cognitive skills, and that practice of the arts is related to success in the sciences.
 Drawing a clear line between the two can sometimes be difficult, or rather, unnecessary.